-When people check their credit score, should it be by Credit Karma or on their Discover statement etc., they look at the three digit number.
+When people check their credit score, should it be by Credit Karma or on their Discover statement, etc., they look at the three-digit number.
 They take it as a fact that this is their credit score.
 Period.
 The same way they know their age and weight, they feel that now they know their credit score too.

-But a credit score is not exactly like your weight, because your weight is a fact and it will not make difference on which scale you weigh yourself.
+But a credit score is not exactly like your weight, because your weight is a fact and it will not make a difference on which scale you weigh yourself.
 Your weight will stay the same (unless the scale is broken), but a credit score does not work this way.
 Your credit score will not be the same on the Credit Karma site as it will be on Credit Wise or on Myfico etc. So that brings us to the question of why are my credit scores different.